 October 5, 2022

-Please join us for the quarterly GO-BGC webinar, hosted by the US Ocean Carbon and Biogeochemistry Project Office.
-This webinar will be the first of two consecutive webinars focused on using BGC-Argo float data to investigate chemical and biological processes in the ocean that are influenced by weather and extreme events.
-The webinar will open with an update on the status of the GO-BGC float array, then we will hear two short presentations about exciting new work in the main topic area.
+The quarterly GO-BGC webinar, hosted by the US Ocean Carbon and Biogeochemistry Project Office, was the first of two consecutive webinars focused on using BGC-Argo float data to investigate chemical and biological processes in the ocean that are influenced by weather and extreme events.
+The webinar opened with an update on the status of the GO-BGC float array, then two short presentations about exciting new work in the main topic area.
 We’ll close with a community discussion about best practices, challenges, and future perspectives of using BGC-Argo measurements to enhance our understanding of how storms, heatwaves, and other ocean- and land-based extreme events shape patterns of biogeochemistry in the global ocean.

 Agenda:

-• Yui Takeshita (Monterey Bay Aquarium Research Institute): An update for GO-BGC program
+- Yui Takeshita (Monterey Bay Aquarium Research Institute, USA): An update for GO-BGC program

-• Jakob Weis (nstitute for Marine and Antarctic Studies, Australia): Using BGC-Argo floats to study phytoplankton blooms stimulated by the 2019-2020 Australian bushfires
+- Jakob Weis (Institute for Marine and Antarctic Studies, Australia): Using BGC-Argo floats to study phytoplankton blooms stimulated by the 2019-2020 Australian bushfires

 June 29, 2022

-This quarterly GO-BGC webinar focused on investigations of phytoplankton phenology and variability at regional to global scales using a range of chemical and bio-optical sensors on the BGC-Argo floats.
+This quarterly GO-BGC webinar, hosted by US Ocean Carbon Biogeochemistry, focused on investigations of phytoplankton phenology and variability at regional to global scales using a range of chemical and bio-optical sensors on the BGC-Argo floats.
 We heard four presentations about exciting new work in this area, followed by a community discussion about best practices, challenges, and future perspectives of using BGC-Argo data to advance our understanding of ecological dynamics and the footprint of progressive climate change on the ocean.

 Agenda: